 Git Commands to Remove Merged or Nonexistent Local Branches

-The following git commands will delete all local branches that have been removed from remote or merged into the main branch.
+Discover git commands to delete local branches that have been removed from remote or merged into the main branch.

 Over time, your local git branches list can become overwhelming, particularly if you develop on a single branch, generate a pull request, merge it into the main branch, and then remove the remote git branch once it has been merged.
 After the branch is removed from the remote repository, there is no need to keep it on your local machine.